 Live from New York…

 RentHop’s NYC Subway ad campaign — as well as the RentHop RentCompare tool — went live at the end of March 2023, just one month after the engagement began.
-We’ll add to this case study as we receive performance updates.
+Between April 1 and September 30, 2023, over 52,000 unique users visited RentHop RentCompare and submitted search queries to find out if they were overpaying for rent.
+In total, the QR codes were successfully scanned 11,708 times during the campaign.